Tip 1: Don’t line up on the Starboard Tack Layline too early

 In many fleets it’s possible to make the mark if you tack on to port just underneath the boats that are overstanding – but if you are going to do it make sure you are outside the three boat length circle and if you need to luff to shoot the mark, be careful not to go beyond head to wind.

-As a word of caution, watch out for any gamblers piling into the mark on port and be prepared to sail round the resulting carnage.
+As a word of caution, watch out for any gamblers piling into the mark on port and be prepared to sail around the resulting carnage.

 Tip 2: Pick the Correct Gate